hoangsonww/AI-ML-Classifiers/README.md

    ```

 2. **Download Model Weights**
    Download the pre-trained YOLOv3 model weights (`yolov3.weights`) from the official YOLO website or another trusted source and place it in the `Vehicle-Classification` directory.
+Or you can use Git LFS or my [Google Drive links](#before-you-begin) to download the necessary files.

 3. **Install Dependencies**
    Install the required Python dependencies.